al9veda/InfraNodus/README.md

-##InfraNodus is a web / mobile interface to Neo4J made using Node.Js and Sigma.Js.
+##UN1V3R53 is an online chat graph visualization system based on Node.Js, Neo4J, Sigma.Js and Socket.Io

-#### Keep track of all the connections using this simple tool that converts natural language into graph (English, Russian and other languages are supported).
+#### Using this tool you can visualize your conversations live as a graph to make them more meaningful and to keep track of ideas.

 =================